AIR CONDITIONING REPAIR

 During system operation contaminants in the air are pulled through an Air Cooled Condenser Coil.
 These contaminants become deposited on the Condenser Coils tubes and fins decreasing its ability to reject heat or blocking the surface of the heat exchanger completely.

-Our Air Cooled Condenser Cleaning service is designed to remove these contaminants and unblock your systems condenser coils, helping improve system heat rejection and performance.
-Our experienced engineers achieve this through the use of industry specific high pressure washers, dedicated chemical cleaning agents and/or brushes to get your system operational again.
+Our Air Cooled Condenser Cleaning contract review service is designed to identify improvement areas for removing these contaminants and unblock your systems condenser coils.
+This helps improve HVAC system heat rejection and performance, improving energy efficiency.
+Our specialist network of experienced engineers can then help achieve this through the use of industry specific high pressure washers, dedicated chemical cleaning agents and/or brushes to get your system operational again.

 Over time Water / Glycol contaminants can also buildup within Shell & Tube Condensers, Shell & Tube Evaporators and other Plate Heat Exchangers, often resulting in flow switch faults.
 Flow switch faults can be caused by a number of factors such as external chilled water / glycol pumps not running, blocked strainers, air in the system, pressurisation unit failure, faulty expansion vessels, incorrect glycol concentration, damaged pump impellers, incorrect inverter pump speeds, faulty water / glycol control valves, faulty pressure transducers, faulty temperature sensors, etc which our engineers check as part of our investigation prior to recommending further invasive repairs.